brandonmandzik/nx-fizzbuzz/README.md

 To do so run the following: `$ nx run infrastrucuture:bootstrap`

 # Deploy
 One of the Lambda deploying techniques is called zip-it-ship-it.
 Do so, you simply need to compress the src directory you want to deploy into a zip directory and upload it through the AWS CLI to the desired Lambda function.
-You can do so by running `$ nx run fizzbuzz:deploy` underneath NX doing the things that have been described before.
+You can do so by running `$ nx run fizzbuzz:deploy` underneath Nx doing the things that have been described before.

 For the infrastructure, when the bootstrapping process is completed you need to run `$ nx run infrastructure:deploy`

 # Test

 In order to test the handler function you can either do it manually by creating testing events inside of the AWS management console or by running pytest.
-The second option is wrapped into a NX run command: `$ nx run fizzbuzz:test`
+The second option is wrapped into a Nx run command: `$ nx run fizzbuzz:test`

 ```
 > nx run fizzbuzz:test